allynbauer/Condor/README.markdown

 Flash
 ====================
+Flash here isn't flash as in Adobe's Flash, but flash as in 'I have a swell message that I would like you to see as a result of your actions.'
 Condor has a simple flash system based on the flash system in Rails.
 By default css is provided for notice and error, but you can make your own and handle them however.

     sys()->flash->error = "Hey, you sucked at something.";
     sys()->flash->notice = "You are awesome!";